luiscassih/ssr-react-base/README.md

 ```
 yarn build
 ```
-To run tests
+To run tests usin Jest and React-testing-library
 ```
 yarn test
 ```
 ---
 ## Docker
 ---
-To generate a docker image
+To generate a docker image ready for a production environment.
+It will take the name and the version from the package.json file, and it will also tag the generated version to latest.
 ```
 yarn docker:build
 ```
-To start a container using docker-compose.
+To start a container using docker-compose, but before that go to the Docker folder and edit the app service to match your project image, you can also add a db or any other service.
 ```
 yarn docker:start
 ```